Sustainable Lifestyles and Environmental Awareness

 Low-carbon Transport and Mobility

-Learners apply the waste hierarchy to their real household, target single-use plastics, and build repair and upcycling habits.
-The module focuses on practical alternatives that often save money over time.
+Learners apply the waste hierarchy to their own household, target single-use plastics, and build practical repair, upcycling and secondhand habits.
+The focus is on small, doable changes that hold up over time.

 Eliminating Single-use Plastics